 This course presents a five step framework for effective financial statement analysis.
 It begins with an understanding of the industry economic characteristics and current conditions of the firm's businesses and the particular strategies the firm selects to compete in each of these businesses.
 It then assesses how well the firm's financial statements reflect the economic effects of the firm's decisions and actions.
 With the use of financial statement ratios and other analytical tools, it assesses the profitability and risk of the firm in the recent past and, by incorporating information about expected changes, forecasts expected profitability and risk.
 Finally, the analyst values the firm using various valuation tools and models.
 The framework will be applied to both domestic and international companies.
 Accounting Majors must earn a minimum of a C grade.
 If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
-Prerequisite: Acceptance into the 5-year B.S./M.S. program.
 (GR)

-ACC 650: Graduate Seminar in Accounting
+ACC 650: Graduate Seminar in Accounting 3 Credit Hour(s)